 How an ENT Clinic Diagnoses and Treats Hearing Loss?

 Hearing loss is divided into three types: a condition in which the person's ability to perceive sound is reduced.
 It can affect people of any age, but it is more common in adults above 60 years.
 The three categories in which it can be divided are – sensorineural, conductive, and mixed hearing loss.
-After a thorough check, the ENT would ask you to go through a specific diagnostic test to understand the intensity and present condition of the ear and based on which further medical treatment would be prescribed.
+After a comprehensive hearing test, the ENT would ask you to go through a specific diagnostic test to understand the intensity and present condition of the ear and based on which further medical treatment would be prescribed.

 Diagnostic test